Alexturner2000/Network-Engineering-Vault/03 - Work in progress/Farads.md

 Tags: [[Attenuation]], [[Measurement]]

 Symbol: $F$
-Definition: The measure of capacitance, which is the inverse of resistance
+Definition: The measure of capacitance.
+How much charge
 Equation:
 $$G = \frac{1}{R}$$
 $G$ is conductance in *Siemens*